Zalt-Z/SafeDrop/readme.md

 5. File is decrypted and saved locally.

 ## Testing Tips
+* Create a text file (ie. secret.txt) with text like "This is my secret"
 * Use two machines: one for running the server, another for the client GUI.
 * Try corrupting one file component on the server to observe signature failure.
 * Use a unique file name when uploading to avoid overwriting.